Angle-Tuned Gross-Neveu Quantum Criticality in Twisted Bilayer Graphene: A Quantum Monte Carlo Study

 \subsection{Model and continuous-field Monte Carlo}

-The kinetic part of our Hamiltonian comes from the continuum model~\cite{tramblyLocalization2010,bistritzerMoire2011}.
-At MA of $\Theta=1.08\degree$, there emerges two low-energy flat bands, while the remote bands separates far away around 50 meV, with inter-layer inter-sublattice hopping $u_1=110$ meV and intra-sublattice hopping $u_0=60$ meV ~\cite{bernevig2020tbg3,huangEvolution2024}.
-The detailed dispersions of the continuum model are shown in Fig.~\ref{fig:fig6} in the Method section.
-We note that for the non-interacting continuum model, Dirac cones are always present at the corners of the moir\'e Brillouin zone (mBZ) with momenta $\bK_{1,2}$.
-Enlarging the twisted angle $\Theta$ magnifies the scale of Dirac cones and broadens the two low-energy bands, but the remote bands are still separated by a sizable gap in the scale of 50 meV (see Fig.~\ref{fig:fig6} in the Method).
+The kinetic part of our Hamiltonian comes from the continuum model of Bistritzer-MacDonald (BM)~\cite{bistritzerMoire2011} (see Methods for details).
+At MA of $\Theta=1.08\degree$, there emerges two low-energy bands, while the remote bands locates far away around 60 meV, with $u_0 = 60$ meV.
+The detailed dispersions of the continuum model are shown in Fig.~\ref{fig:fig6} in the Methods section.
+In the main text, we focus on the results of $u_0 = 60$ meV, and leave the outcomes of $u_0 = $ \ 30 and 90 meV in SM~\cite{suppl}, where the GN-QCPs between KIVC and DSM are similar.
+Note that for the non-interacting continuum model, Dirac cones are always present at the corners of the moir\'e Brillouin zone (mBZ) with momenta $\bK_{1,2}$.
+Enlarging the twist angle $\Theta$ magnifies the scale of the Dirac cones and broadens the two low-energy bands, but the remote bands are always separated by a sizable gap in the scale of 60 meV, as shown in Fig.~\ref{fig:fig6}.